 - Great Britain’s most popular audio drama is its longest-running: “The Archers,” which BBC 4 previously announced as their top downloaded content, with more than a million “listens” recorded in just one month.

-- America’s longest-running audio dramas are produced by Jim French Productions, which distributes the syndicated “Imagination Theatre” over many US stations.
-Most famous for the original “Harry Nile” series, Jim French and his colleagues have produced original audio drama for over 30 years.
+- America’s longest-running audio dramas were produced by Jim French Productions, which distributed the syndicated “Imagination Theatre” over many US stations.
+Most famous for the original “Harry Nile” series, Jim French and his colleagues produced original audio drama for over 30 years, until shortly before French’s death in 2017.

 - The popularity of tie-in audio dramas produced by BBC Radio and Big Finish Productions proved a revived “Doctor Who” had an audience; actors and writers from the show, including comedian Catherine Tate and Shakespearean actor David Tennant, continue to produce audio dramas based on the new smash hit.